 The new addition of the Steven L. Anderson Design Center features studio and critique spaces as well as an auditorium and roof terrace.
 Careful material detailing honors the building’s historic counterpart while establishing a powerful language of its own.
 A large fritted-glass brise-soleil was used to screen western sunlight and illustrate construction methods, and in-turn, creating a layered façade that’s seemingly straightforward and striking.

 The project features more than 17 different glass make-ups in a wide array of system types, including 6,000 square feet of the Kawneer 1600 System 2 veneer structurally glazed curtain wall with 140 vertical glass fins made with Viracon V175 silkscreened glass.
-This combines with Schott Okalux light diffusing glass and interior glazing consisting of 1/2-inch clear tempered four-sided structural glazed directly to steel framing.
+This is combined with OKALUX’s light diffusing glass and interior glazing consisting of 1/2-inch clear tempered four-sided structural glazed directly to steel framing.

 Double glass façade made with Glass Light Limited